SergeiICHI/SergeiICHI/README.md

 ### Hi there 👋
 My name is Sergey, Im from Moscow

-- 🌱 I’m currently learning C# and swift
+- 🌱 I’m currently learning C#, Python, Java and swift
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help sometimes with hard tasks
 - 💬 Ask me about anything)